Rocky Mountains Park Act

 montagnes Rocheuses) was enacted on June 23, 1887, by the Parliament of Canada, establishing Banff National Park which was then known as "Rocky Mountains Park".
-The act was modelled on the Yellowstone Park Act passed by the United States Congress in 1881.
-The Rocky Mountains Park Act outlined the national park concept, balancing conservation and development interests.
+The act was modelled on the Yellowstone National Park Protection Act passed by the United States Congress in 1872.
+The Rocky Mountains Park Act outlined the national park concept, balancing conservation and development interests within the park.